kqherself/ESS-S17/Syllabus.md

 You will have access to the Media Lab outside of class hours - it is an excellent environment for you to work on your projects.
 To use the Media Lab outside of class time you must make a reservation using the [online reservation system](http://ideate.andrew.cmu.edu/reservations/day.php?area=5).
 When using the Media Lab outside of class you must comply with the [policies indicated on the IDeATe website](https://resources.ideate.cmu.edu/spaces/media-lab/).
 The Media Lab has a [dedicated Github repo](https://github.com/jts3k/MediaLab) with tutorials and demo software for using the various equipment in the space - bookmark it!

-COURSE CALENDAR

-The course calendar can be viewed online [here](https://courses.ideate.cmu.edu/57-344/s2017/?page_id=47).

 ASSIGNMENTS

 There will be three short-term assignments, one personal research project, and one final project.
-Due dates for each of the assignments are indicated on [the course calendar](https://courses.ideate.cmu.edu/57-344/s2017/?page_id=47).
-Your final project will be featured in a public concert & exhibition that will take place on Wednesday, April 27.
+Due dates for each of the assignments are indicated on [the course calendar](https://courses.ideate.cmu.edu/57-344/s2017/calendar/).
+Your final project will be a collaboration with the [Phipps Conservatory and Botanical Gardens](https://phipps.conservatory.org/) for the [Butterfly Forest](https://phipps.conservatory.org/calendar/detail/butterfly-forest)!
+We will be creating a site-specific musical soundscape for the beautiful Victorian greenhouse in which the butterflies will live.
+We will also support the sound installation with a series of supporting concerts and other events.
+More details on this exciting project will be emerge throughout the semester.

 For all of the work that is created in this class it will be our goal to create *fully realized* sonic artwork.
 Fully realized means that the creators have carefully considered every aspect of how the work is created and and how it is experienced by the audience.
 You should consider not only the qualities of sound that you create (this of course is extremely important), but every other aspect of the audience experience.
 Think about how the seating will be arranged, think about the lighting that will be used, think about how the work will begin and end, how the speakers are arranged, what costumes the performers might wear, etc.  Think about the narrative experience that you are creating with your work.
 What is the story that this work is telling us?
 It is also critical that our work is *very well documented.*